 There can be many things to consider when deciding whether or not to enroll in a clinical trial.
 If your question isn’t answered below, our Patient Central Associates are here to help.
 Please contact an Associate if you have any additional questions.

 How may placebos be used in clinical trials?

-In cancer treatment clinical trials, inactive treatments, or placebos, are never used in place of active cancer treatment.
-All patients on clinical trials will receive either the experimental treatment or the best known standard treatment.
+In cancer treatment clinical trials, placebos (“sugar-pills” or inactive medication) are never used in place of the best-known standard treatment.
+All patients on clinical trials will receive either the experimental treatment or the best-known standard treatment.